-The disposal must be approved by the Board if the disposal (i) is on a sole source basis for an amount in excess of \$20,000, (ii) is for an amount in excess of \$100,000 and has been competitively procured or (iii) is for property valued in excess of \$5,000 and will be disposed of for less than fair market value.
-For disposals for less than those amounts, no Board approval is required.
-In all cases, the disposal must be approved by the Contracting Officer or his or her designee and disposal documents must be approved and executed by an officer who is an authorized signatory of all agreements of the Corporation.
+The disposal must be approved by the Board of Directors if the disposal (i) is on a sole source basis for an amount in excess of \$20,000, or (ii) is for an amount in excess of \$100,000 and has been competitively procured, or (iii) is for property valued in excess of \$5,000 and will be disposed of for less than fair market value.
+For disposals for less than those amounts, no approval is required of the Board of Directors.
+In all cases, the disposal must be approved by the Contracting Officer or his or her designee and disposal documents must be approved and executed by an officer who is an authorized signatory of all agreements of the Agency.